MicrosoftDocs/Viva/Viva/insights/Overview/Supported-languages.md

 ### Use of non-English data

-In certain circumstances, you can use Viva Insights with _data_ that is in other languages.
+In certain circumstances, you can use Workplace Analytics with _data_ that is in other languages.
 Follow these guidelines:

 * Query names and descriptions must be in English, Japanese, or French.